-For each article retrieved from Dimensions, we also retrieved and parsed a complete list of references (total number of DOI-DOI reference links: 33,652,274).
-An overview of the distribution of references per article for our original dataset is shown in Figure 1D.
+distribution of references per article for our original data set is shown in Figure 1D.
 We observed that an anomalously high number of articles in this distribution contained either zero references or a single reference.
-A manual investigation on a small random sample of these articles revealed that articles with zero references often represent diverse types of editorial content (e.g. corrections, errata, tables of content) which is indexed in Dimensions as "article" types.
-Articles with a single reference often represent abstracts which are linked to a single journal article (see, for an example, abstracts published by the journal ChemInform).
-In a small number of cases, articles that did not contain references in our dataset did in fact contain a reference list on the journal page - highlighting a potential weakness in Dimensions as a data source.
-However, as a broad generalisation, we conclude that articles containing zero references or a single reference do not represent "true" research articles, which is the focus of this study12.
-We thus decided to remove these articles as a source of uncertainty from our dataset for subsequent analyses.
+A manual investigation on a small random sample of these articles revealed that articles with zero references often represent diverse types of editorial content (e.g., corrections, errata, tables of content) which is indexed in Dimensions as "article" types.
+Articles with a single reference often represent abstracts, which are linked to a single journal article (see, for an example, abstracts published by the journal ChemInform).
+In a small number of cases, articles that did not contain references in our data set did in fact contain a reference list on the journal page-highlighting a potential weakness in Dimensions as a data source.
+However, as a broad generalization, we conclude that articles containing zero references or a single reference do not represent "true" research articles, which are the focus of this study.
+We thus decided to remove these articles as a source of uncertainty from our data set for subsequent analyses.